JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2021-11-27-sbiobertresolve_ndc_en.md

 ## Description

-This model maps clinical entities and concepts (like drugs/ingredients) to NDC codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+This model maps clinical entities and concepts (like drugs/ingredients) to [National Drug Codes](https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory) using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
 Also, if a drug has more than one NDC code, it returns all other codes in the all_k_aux_label column separated by `|` symbol.

 ## Predicted Entities